How to avoid switchtasking

 Plan out your day

-Having your day planned out on paper relieves anxiety and assigns each task its appropriate amount of time.
+Having your day planned out on paper relieves anxiety and assigns each task an appropriate amount of time.
 If you’re unfamiliar with timeboxing, take a moment to learn about this technique, as it’s a vital tool for assigning tasks and deliverables to a set period of time.

 If you’ve never timeboxed before, it won’t go perfectly for the first few days because you haven’t yet determined how long your tasks take without constant interruptions.
 Give it time.
 You’ll find that, with practice, timeboxing will be second nature.